hetaalll/React-Developer-Program/mobile-flashcards/README.md

 * `npm install` to install all project dependencies
 * `npm start` to start the development server

-This project has been tested on Expo Snack website.
+This project has been tested on Expo Snack iOS and Andriod simulators.